Teksta versija

 Main requirements in the protection of subterranean depths shall be as follows:

-1) the complete and complex exploration of subterranean depths;
+1) the complete and complex exploration of subterranean depths and accounting of resources;

 2) the rational extraction of mineral resources, as well as use of the by-products present in deposits;